 Cheap Dinner: Rice and Beans With Eggs or Lean Meat

-With rice and beans as the foundation, you can add some lean protein on top for a super filling meal.
+With rice and beans as the foundation, you can add some lean protein on top for a super-filling meal.
 You can also utilize some spices as well to make the whole thing a bit tastier.
 With the high fiber and protein content of the meal, you can make some hearty servings for cheap and still have plenty of leftovers.

-8 Cheap and Healthy Meals for When You're Broke
+8 Cheap and Healthy Meals

 - Chili: Get a bag of beans, soak them for a couple of days, and then make your own chili.
 Add in some cheap ground beef and veggies along with some spices for a tasty meal.

 - Mac and Cheese: An old classic that never disappoints.
 Grab a bunch of pasta and a bunch of cheese.
-I suggest adding some spices to the mix as well just to open the flavor up a bit.
+I suggest adding some spices to the mix as well, just to open the flavor up a bit.

 - Breakfast Burrito: Get some cheap tortillas, scramble some eggs, cook some beans, and throw some cheese in and you'll have a tasty burrito that will fill you up.

-- Baked Potato With Cheese and Veggies: Cook a potato, cut it open, and throw some cheese and cooked vegetables in it.
-Broccoli and cauliflower work quite well here but you can try some more exotic veggies if you want.
+- Baked Potato With Cheese and Veggies: Cook a potato, cut it open and throw some cheese and cooked vegetables in it.
+Broccoli and cauliflower work quite well here, but you can try some more exotic veggies if you want.

 - Ramen With Egg: Instead of feeling sad eating some cheap instant ramen, throw a cooked egg and some spices on top.
 The egg will make you more full and help add some flavor along with whatever type of spice you want to put over all of it.

 - Grilled Cheese: While it may seem simple, it takes some skill to get everything just right.
 I suggest using a firmer bread and turning the stove temperature down on the stove.
-Throw in some cheese and some veggies and you'll have a tasty meal ready to go in no time.
-Adding in tomatoes or jalapenos is a good idea if you want to change things up.
+Throw in some cheese and some veggies, and you'll have a tasty meal ready to go in no time.
+Adding tomatoes or jalapenos is a good idea if you want to change things up.

 - Bagel With Cheese and Eggs: Toast the bagel and then slap on some scrambled eggs with cheese.
 The crunchiness of the bagel works well with the smooth texture of the eggs and cheese.